azuspl/Azus-Portfoilo/index.md

 # LUA SCP Breach 3.2 Garry's Mod 2017 - 2021

-My biggest project on Garry's Mod, spended 5 years on creating my own version of this Gamemode.
+My biggest project on Garry's Mod, spended 5 years on creating my version of this Gamemode.
 Gamemode has build-in Cutscenes, new mechanics, abilities for SCP'S and classes, main menu with SFM animations, players animations and more more things.
 Check it out!
 Click to see more screenshots from my gamemode.

 ![Image](https://i.imgur.com/vYTxjn3.png)
 ![Image](https://i.imgur.com/8dUlv50.png)